brannonjames/weather/README.md

 REACT_APP_WEATHER_API_KEY=XXXX
 ```
 4. `npm start` or `yarn start`
 5. That's it! a development server should open the app in your default browser.
 Automatic changes will automatically update

+#### Testing

+To test run `npm test`

+See [puppeteer](https://github.com/brannonjames/weather/tree/puppeteer) branch initial integration testing setup